CDS Board of Trustees

 Prior to becoming CDS Head of School in 2004, Avi Baran Munro spent six years as Curriculum Coordinator and Head of Lower School at Community Day School and 10 years teaching and supervising student-teachers at the University of Pittsburgh’s School of Education.
 At Pittsburgh’s Jewish Education Institute, she coordinated and offered professional development for Pittsburgh’s Jewish educators.
 Avi Munro is a graduate of Brown University, Harvard Graduate School of Education, and the University of California, San Diego.
 She also holds Pennsylvania state certification in Secondary English.
 As a graduate of the very first Solomon Schechter Day School and parent of four Community Day School graduates, she is deeply committed to high quality, Jewish day school education.

-Evan Indianer is the Secretary of the Board of Trustees and serves as Co-Chair of the Head of School Evaluation Committee.
+Evan Indianer is the President of the Board of Trustees.
 He is the CEO and Owner of Unicentric in Braddock, Pa. and holds a Bachelor’s degree in Electrical and Computer Engineering from Carnegie Mellon University.
 Mr. Indianer is the father of a two CDS alumni, as well as an active volunteer with the Jewish Federation of Greater Pittsburgh and Board Chairman of the Jewish Chronicle of Pittsburgh.
 He became a CDS Trustee to help ensure the school was the best possible choice for his family, with the goals of “continuing the trajectory of education excellence with the school fully funded and financially secure.”